Hazofinho/Hazofinho/README.md

 ---

 ## 🥂 Connect with me
-To connect with me, you can find my professional profile and contact details primarily on LinkedIn.
+To connect with me, you can find my professional profile and contact details primarily on **LinkedIn**.
 Feel free to reach out for collaborations, opportunities, or just to exchange ideas!

 <a href="https://www.linkedin.com/in/arvin-k-6a4546205">
     <img alt="LinkedIn"